flatironinstitute/nemos/docs/quickstart.md

 This tutorial will introduce the main `nemos` functionalities.
 This is intended for users that are already familiar with the GLM framework but want to learn how to interact with the `nemos` API.
-If you have used [scikit-learn](https://scikit-learn.org/stable/) before, we are compatible the [estimator API](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html), so the quickstart should look familiar.
+If you have used [scikit-learn](https://scikit-learn.org/stable/) before, we are compatible with the [estimator API](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html), so the quickstart should look familiar.

 In the following sessions, you will learn: